wp-plugins/editorial-calendar/readme.txt

 = Does the calendar support group blogs? =

 If your blog has multiple authors the calendar will work just fine.
+You can show author names right in the calendar.
+Just look under screen options.

-We are currently working on new features to add for multi-author blogs.
+We are currently working on new features for multi-author blogs.
 If you have any ideas please <a href="mailto:wp-edcal@googlegroups.com">contact us</a>.

 = Can my readers tell I'm using the editorial calendar? =